 Making a New PCB Project in Altium Designer

 After you have your finalized schematic, you’ll head to the left-hand panel, right-click the PCB project file and navigate to ‘Add New to Project’ > ‘PCB.’
-You’ll want to be sure to save any last edits in the schematic before continuing with making the new PCB.
+You’ll want to be sure to save any last edits in the schematic before continuing with making the new PCB file.

-After opening the new PCB, you should see a blank PCB document opened up:
+After opening the new Printed Circuit Board, you should see a blank PCB design document opened up:

 A blank PCB project

-Once here, you will need to save the PCB document into your project folder going to ‘File’ > ‘Save.’
+Once here, you will need to save the Printed Circuit Board document into your project folder going to ‘File’ > ‘Save.’

 At this point, I usually like to turn off the ‘automatic room generator’ by navigating to ‘Project’ > ‘Project Options’ > ‘Class Generation’ then unselect ‘Generate Rooms’ as shown below.
 This will get rid of the predefined red box you might see after the next step if you left this on.